Elishah-Candanosa/PongStation/README.md

 3.  **Software:**
     * Run the Python Script on your Laptop. **Be aware that a UNIX environment is expected, if your device has Windows, it might still work changing the port in the Python Script.**
+    * The game is played through the sliders and the button, thus, the Arduino Board, with the sketch loaded already, **must be connected to your laptop while the software is running**.

 ---